 - 3. You should have adequate and secure methods for storing patient information and records.
-Patient records should be kept: - 3.1 For a minimum of eight years after their last consultation. - 3.2 If the patient is a child, until their 25th birthday. - 4.
-You should have a policy regarding retention, transfer and disposal of records which should include whether it is your practice to retain them beyond eight years, or, in the case of a child, beyond their 25th birthday.
+Patient records should be kept: - 1.1 for a minimum of eight years after their last consultation - 1.2 if the patient is a child, until their 25th birthday. - 4.
+You should have a written policy regarding retention, transfer and disposal of patient information and records which should include whether it is your practice to retain them beyond eight years, or, in the case of a child, beyond their 25th birthday.
 Your patients should be made aware of this. - 5.
 You should make arrangements for records to continue to be kept safely after you finish practising, or in the event of your death or incapacity.
 Patients should know how they can access their records in such circumstances. - 6.
-You must comply with the law on data protection.
+You must comply with the law on data protection and associated legislation.
 For further information on data protection, please refer to the website of the UK Information Commissioner's Office.